morshedkoli/personal-budget/DEPLOYMENT_CHECKLIST.md

 If emails still don't work, you can temporarily:
 1. Use console logging for development
 2. Implement a manual verification process
-3. Switch to SMS OTP (using services like Twilio)
+3. Switch to alternative notification methods (using services like Twilio)

 ---